 - Visual Learning

 While it would be ideal to construct a lesson that incorporates all these factors, the truth is many of the best multi-sensory lessons might touch on two or three of the components at once.

-The most important aspect is that you are teaching your students to learn by using more than one of their senses.
-According to studies from the National Institute of Child Health and Human Development (NICHHD), using multi-sensory techniques has proven to be the most effective strategy for children with difficulties in learning to read.
+The most important aspect is teaching your students to learn by using more than one of their senses.
+According to studies from the National Institute of Child Health and Human Development (NICHHD), using multi-sensory techniques has proven to be the most effective strategy for children with difficulties learning to read.

-By using the IMSE approach, you are tapping into students’ sensory learning pathways.
+Using the IMSE approach, you tap into students’ sensory learning pathways.
 That’s why multi-sensory learning and explicit instruction are the most concrete methods for teaching a new concept.